escap/fenix-ui-filter/README.md

 # Filter layout definition
 It is possible to specify where a selector has to be rendered.
-FENIX Filter looks for `data-selector=":id"` or `data-semantic=":id"` where `:id` is the selector/semantic id in order to find containers within its `el`.
+FENIX Filter looks for `data-selector=":id"` or `data-semantic=":id"` where `:id` is the selector/semantic id within its `el`.
+In case no container will be found, FENIX filter will add (append/prepend according to configuration) the container to its `el`.

 It is possible to pass an HTML template using the `template` configuration that will be attached to the `el`.

-In case no container will be found, FENIX filter will add (append/prepend according to configuration) the container to `el`.

 # Demo